tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 By the end of class, students will be able to:

-* Define what a simulation is, and why it's used.
+* Define what a simulation is and why it's used.

-* Deconstruct the components of the Monte Carlo simulation process: probability distributions and iterations.
+* Identify the components of the Monte Carlo simulation process: probability distributions and iterations.

 * Interpret probability distributions (normal, bell curve) and random number generators.